BrunoLevy/learn-fpga/FemtoRV/TUTORIALS/software.md

 even if your compiler is targeted towards a Linux runtime (because you do not use the C libraries).
-This is what I was doing at the beginning, however I do not recommend to do that, because everything gets painful (need to reinvent the wheel, to reimplement memcpy(), and no floating point).
+This is what I was doing at the beginning, however I do not recommend to do that, because everything gets painful (need to reinvent the wheel, to reimplement memcpy() etc..., and there is no floating point).
 If you really want to do that, take a look at `FIRMWARE/LIBFEMTOC/Makefile`, uncomment `MISSING_OBJECTS` and `MISSING_OBJECTS_WITH_DIR`.
 If you want to learn more about how this works and how to find these functions, the sources for the toolchain and libraries are [here](https://github.com/riscv/riscv-gnu-toolchain).